MicrosoftDocs/dataexplorer-docs/data-explorer/power-bi-imported-query.md

 ## Get data from Azure Data Explorer

-1. Create a query in Azure Data Explorer.
-1. Connect to the Azure Data Explorer help cluster.
+To create a query from the *StormEvents* table, connect to the Azure Data Explorer help cluster.[!INCLUDE [data-explorer-storm-events](includes/data-explorer-storm-events.md)]
-1. Bring in a subset of the data from the *StormEvents* table. [!INCLUDE [data-explorer-storm-events](includes/data-explorer-storm-events.md)]

 ## Import query to Power BI